a3gz/chubby/README.md

     .../chubby/src/public/hello/world

-It is very unlikely that you'll want your application to be called `chubby`, so you may want to rename that directory.
+It's very unlikely that you'll want your application to be called `chubby`, so you may want to rename that directory.
+You can also do it when you create the project:

+    composer create-project a3gz/chubby my-app -s dev

+Now your application is in `./my-app`.

 ## Why Chubby at all?